Overview of Bohmian Mechanics: Introduction

 Many researchers prefer to use the name \emph{Bohmian mechanics} \cite{om.Bohmian1996}.
 It is perhaps the most popular name.
 We know directly from his alive collaborators, Basile Hiley and David Peat \cite{om.davidpeat}, that this name irritated David Bohm and he said about its own work ``\textit{it's Bohmian non-mechanics}''.
-He argued that the {\emph{'quantum potential'}} is a non-local potential that depends on the relative shape of the wavefunction and thus it is completely different from other mechanical (such as the gravitational or the electrostatic) potentials.
+He argued that the {\emph{'quantum potential'}} is a non-local potential that depends on the relative shape of the wavefunction and thus it is completely different from other mechanical (such as the gravitational or the electrostatic) potentials which decrease with distance.
 See this particular discussion in the last chapters of Bohm and Hiley's book entitled \emph{The Undivided Universe: An Ontological Interpretation of Quantum Theory} \cite{om.Bohm1993}.
 He preferred the names \emph{causal} or \emph{ontological interpretation} of quantum mechanics \cite{om.Holand1993,om.Bohm1993}.
 The latter names emphasize the foundational aspects of its formulation of quantum mechanics.

 Finally, another very common term is \emph{quantum hydrodynamics} \cite{om.wyatt2005} that underlines the fact that Bohmian trajectories provide a mathematical relationship between the Schr\"odinger equation and fluid dynamics.
-In fact, this name is more appropriate when one refers to the Madelung's theory \cite{om.Madelung}, which is considered as a precursor of de Broglie's and Bohm's work, see \sref{om.sec_intro.9}.
+In fact, this name is more appropriate when one refers to the Madelung theory \cite{om.Madelung}, which is considered as a precursor of Bohm's work, see \sref{om.sec_intro.9}.